 Average Annual Salary: $55,190

-Austin was the No. 1 best place to live in in the U.S. for three years in a row in 2017, 2018, and 2019.
+The home of Austin City Limits Music Festival, Austin was the No. 1 best place to live in the U.S. for three years in a row – that’s back in 2017, 2018, and 2019.
 After it was unseated in 2020 to rank No. 3, the city falls again to No. 5.
-Despite this, Austin is still an ideal place to live for many.
+Despite this, Austin is still a great place to live in for many Americans.
 It remains to have a strong job market and continued long-term population growth due to net migration, even though its cost of living continues to rise.

 #6 Colorado Springs, Colorado